Woman with a computer

 Entrance exam (100%)

-The committee can give maximum of 50 points for the motivation letter and maximum 50 points for the interview, the committee will assess both parts and total score in consensus after the interview.
+The committee can give a maximum of 50 points for the motivation letter and maximum 50 points for the interview.
+The committee will assess both parts and total score in consensus after the interview.

 Evaluation criteria for the motivation letter

 1. Both parts are done in expected word count (1.
-Why you want to study Screen Media and Innovation at Tallinn University, 2. brief analytical speculation (on the future of the internet).
+Why you want to study Screen Media and Innovation at Tallinn University, 2. brief analytical reflection and speculative discussion screen media industries in terms of attaining sustainability)

 2. The structure of the motivation letter is appropriate and logical